Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 6/10

-Triangles are very common patterns in the financial trading universe.
-There are three major types of triangles that can be identified: Symmetrical, Ascending, and Descending triangle.
-The timeframe of triangles includes a couple of weeks to several months.
+Triangles are common patterns in financial trading.
+There are three major types: Symmetrical, ascending, and descending triangles.
+The timeframe for these patterns typically ranges from a few weeks to several months.

 Ascending Triangle (bullish trend)